qmlbook/qmlbook/en/ch04/index.rst

     You can run the example using the Qt Quick runtime from the command line from your OS like this::

-        $ $QTDIR/bin/qmlscene rectangle.qml
+        $ $QTDIR/bin/qmlscene RectangleExample.qml

     Where you need to replace the *$QTDIR* to the path to your Qt installation.
 The *qmlscene* executable initializes the Qt Quick runtime and interprets the provided QML file.

-    In Qt Creator you can open the corresponding project file and run the document ``rectangle.qml``.
+    In Qt Creator you can open the corresponding project file and run the document ``RectangleExample.qml``.

 Properties
 ----------